All Episodes

 Not one bit do I see the urgency.

-You know, it's um it's just these are unbelievable times we're we're living in, and then you get, of course, those that will politicize it, like Valerie Jarrett.
+And then you get, of course, those that will politicize it, like Valerie Jarrett.

 Hey, Valerie, take a look at the watch it frame by frame.

-Now, as part of I've talked a lot about my training now.
+Now, as part of, I've talked a lot about my training now.

-I'm in my eighth year, I'm a student of martial arts.
+I'm a student of martial arts.

-We use sticks, blades, firearms, and I've said this before, and people don't hear me, nor do they really fully understand.
+And I've said this before, and people don't hear me, nor do they really fully understand.

-If you ask anyone that's had any training, they'll understand what I'm about to say, and what I'm saying is very specific.
+If you ask anyone that's had any training, they'll understand what I'm about to say.

-And that is if I have a choice, if I had to defend myself close quarters, key words here are close quarters against a firearm or a blade, I take the firearm every time.
+And that is, if I have a choice, if I had to defend myself close quarters, key words here are close quarters against a firearm or a blade, I take the firearm every time.

 And we practice situational self-defense.

-Usually, you know, well, for example, the gun will be held in front of me.
+For example, the gun will be held in front of me.

-You know, you put your hands up and you try and strip it by getting the gun offline, breaking the finger, assuming it's in the trigger, and then stepping back, you tap rack and you put your four over three, then you have the gun.
+You put your hands up and you try and strip it by getting the gun offline, breaking the finger, assuming it's in the trigger, and then stepping back, you tap rack and you put your four over three, then you have the gun.

 Or if it's at my back, you know, first thing I want to do is I'll take it up quickly.

-You move a hand, you get the gun offline, you fight the man, break the finger, strip the gun, and step back, and now you Have the firearm.
+You move a hand, you get the gun offline, you fight the man, break the finger, strip the gun, and step back, and now you have the firearm.

 It takes a lot of skill and a lot of repetitive training to get there.